wurli/tidyverse-dev-bot/news-files-annotated/fake_package.md

 !begin-bullets-2!

+-   !begin-bullet!
--   This is a bullet which is edited
+    This is a bullet which is edited

+    !end-bullet!
+-   !begin-bullet!
--   Another bullet ...
+    Another bullet ...

     !begin-bullets-3!
+    -   !begin-bullet!
-    -   With 2 sub-bullets
+        With 2 sub-bullets

+        !end-bullet!
+    -   !begin-bullet!
-    -   Here's the second one
+        Here's the second one

+        !end-bullet!

     !end-bullets-3!
+    !end-bullet!

 !end-bullets-2!